kamclean/finalpsm/vignette/vignette_imputation.md

 define:

 -   `impute` (**Essential**): The variables you want to be imputed.
-    There is signifcant debate whether outcomes should be imputed or not, however outcome is often imputed as best practice as shown below.
+    There is significant debate whether outcomes should be imputed or not, however outcome is often imputed as best practice as shown below.